Two Marwari Women, India, c. 1850’s attributed to Taurines

 High Grade Silver Front, Copper Back, Coral, 149.5 Grams (5.275 oz.)

 TIBET – 19th Century.
 This is an antique Tibetan Gau or Ghau Amulet box with four genuine corals set in a bezel setting.
-The center mandala is one large coral in the center of open lotus flower buds and four conch sells.
+The centre mandala is one large coral in the centre of open lotus flower buds and four conch sells.
 The square surrounding the lotus flower are the Himalayan Buddhist Eight Auspicious Emblems.